 Ankylosing means fusing together.
 Spondylitis means inflammation of the vertebrae.
 Both words come from the Greek language.
 Ankylosing Spondylitis describes the condition where some or all of the joints and bones of the spine fuse together.

 Entire fusing of the spine is unusual.
-Many people will only have partial fusion, sometimes limited to the pelvic bones.
+Many people will only have partial fusion, often limited to the sacroiliiac joint.

-Other areas such as the eyes, bowel, lungs and heart can also sometimes be involved with AS.
+Other areas such as the eyes and bowel can also sometimes be involved with AS.

 What happens in AS

-- Inflammation occurs at the site where certain ligaments or tendons attach to the bone.
-This area of the body is known as enthesis.
+- Inflammation occurs at the site where ligaments or tendons attach to the bone.
+This is known as enthesis.

-- The inflammation is followed by some erosion (wearing away) of the bone at the site of the attachment.
+- The inflammation is followed by some wearing away of the bone at the site of the attachment.
 This is known as enthesopathy.

-- As the inflammation subsides, a healing process takes place and new bone develops.
-Movement becomes restricted where bone replaces the elastic tissue of ligaments or tendons.
+- As the inflammation reduces, healing takes place and new bone develops.
+Movement becomes restricted when bone replaces the elastic tissue of ligaments or tendons.